yopem/nisomnia/README.md

 - [ ] make movie release date not optional
 - [ ] add red * to all required label
 - [ ] fix dashboard-add-* component types
+- [ ] rename movie.status to movie.ariringStatus and add status to all post type